-- 6.1.
-Be specialized in periodontology and/or have completed a periodontology program, and have at least 3 years of experience as a practicing periodontist after graduation. - 6.2.
-Have a number of publications in the field of periodontology in PubMed listed peer reviewed English language international scientific journals and be active in research. - 6.3.
-Is active in direct patient treatment - 6.4.
-Is actively involved in periodontal education - 6.5.
-Has the experience and capability to temporarily replace the director if necessary - 6.6.
+6.1.
+Be specialized in periodontology and/or have completed a periodontology program, and have at least 3 years of experience as a practicing periodontist after graduation.

+6.2.
+Have a number of publications in the field of periodontology in PubMed listed peer reviewed English language international scientific journals and be active in research.

+6.3.
+Is active in direct patient treatment

+6.4.
+Is actively involved in periodontal education

+6.5 Contribute significantly to the didactic teaching in the program

+6.6.
+Has the experience and capability to temporarily replace the director if necessary

+6.7.
 Be a member of the national Periodontology Society or a foreign Society representing his country